sharmaprishita10/WisdomWeb/README.md

-# Wiki
+# WisdomWeb

-Wiki is a web-based project designed to create a Wikipedia-like online encyclopedia that allows users to view, search, create, and edit encyclopedia entries.
+WisdomWeb is a web-based project designed to create a Wikipedia-like online encyclopedia that allows users to view, search, create, and edit encyclopedia entries.

 ### Description